 During my homeschool research, I came across several blog posts recommending high-priced curricula and supplement materials.
 But for homeschool parents on a budget, like us, you don’t have to fork over your entire homeschool savings on curricula alone.
 Take the frugal road and save most of that money for enriching activities and experiences outside the classroom.

 Most of you know that I created my own curriculum this year.
 Partly because I was on a budget and partly because I didn’t want to spend top dollar on something that may not work for us.
-I needed to spend time with my children to access their learning style and abilities so that I could determine which curricula fit best for our household.
+I needed to spend time with my children to assess their learning style and abilities so that I could determine which curriculum fit best for our household.
 I’m glad I did this.
 Not only did I save money, but I’m now able to help other homeschool parents who are looking to save money, too.

 Most of the worksheets and activities my boys did this year were created by me.
 However, there were some resources that helped me fill in those gaps.
 Not all of these resources were free, but they fit into my budget nicely.
 Here they are!